FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 !!!

-The loop interval, hard subscription limit and maximum number of subscriptions processed per interval can be set in the **lighty-uniconfig-config.json** file.
+The loop interval, hard subscription limit and maximum number of subscriptions processed per interval can be set in the **application.properties** file.

 ### Dedicated NETCONF session for subscription